Police Athletic League Nutritionist/Cook in Brooklyn, New York

 Monitor and maintain proper food temperatures

-Monitor and maintain proper temperature of all refrigerators and freezers
+Monitor and maintain proper temperature of all refrigerator and freezers

 Maintain appropriate cleanliness of all kitchen materials and supplies as required.